Access vast amounts of customer data and minimize threats

 Machine learning algorithms can also undertake behavioral analysis by reviewing trade activity of each employee concurrently mining chat-logs and emails to identify suspicious activities.
 By evolving and searching for new patterns in internal and external, quantitative and qualitative data, the prediction models make real-time decisions to exploit volatility in individual stocks and increase the trading performance of financial institutions while reducing compliance risks.

-Be it a liquidity risk, market risk, credit risk, operational risk or any other banking risks; our SIA platform (Softweb Intelligence and Analytics) takes – customer analytics (customer data sets, probability of loan repayment calculation, customer lifecycle value (CLV) calculation and profitability, etc.), transfer prices calculation, risk indicators calculation based on expected and unexpected loss – into account to measure and manage risks.
+Be it a liquidity risk, market risk, credit risk, operational risk or any other banking risks; our data intelligence and analytics services take customer analytics (customer data sets, probability of loan repayment calculation, customer lifecycle value (CLV) calculation and profitability, etc.), transfer prices calculation, risk indicators calculation based on expected and unexpected loss – into account to measure and manage risks.